 ENGINEERED FOR EXCELLENCE

-As an OEM Manufacturer, Great Western has very competitive advantages which we gladly pass on to you.
+As a Manufacturer, Great Western has very competitive advantages which we gladly pass on to you.

-Your building’s panels and cold form are both made from a structural steel coil.
+Your building’s panels and cold form are made from a structural steel coil.
 The first part of the process is shearing to length.
-Secondary framing members like girts, purlins and eave-struts have bolt holes punched for later field assembly.
-After these processes the flat steel is roll-formed into the desired profile.
-Most cold form pieces are then labeled with part numbers and nested together in 2000 to 3000 lb. bundles.
+Secondary framing members like girts, purlins, and eave struts have bolt holes punched for later field assembly.
+After these processes, the flat steel is roll-formed into the desired profile.
+Most cold-form pieces are labeled with part numbers and nested together in 2000 to 3000 lb. bundles.

 When the steel building components from each fabrication area are complete and inspected by quality control personnel they are sent to the shipping yard.
-In the shipping yard a final tally is taken and the bundles of cold form, individual structural pieces and boxes from the warehouse are loaded onto a truck.
-Only after all bundles and pieces of your steel building have been verified to be on the truck is the driver given the final paperwork and authorization to proceed to your jobsite for delivery.
+In the shipping yard, a final tally is taken and the bundles of cold form, individual structural pieces, and boxes from the warehouse are loaded onto a truck.
+Only after all bundles and samples of your steel building have been verified to be on the truck is the driver given the final paperwork and authorization to proceed to your job site for delivery.